hfboyce/tableau_course/_sources/lessons/tableau2.md

 The [options](https://help.tableau.com/current/pro/desktop/en-us/dashboards_organize_floatingandtiled.htm) are:

 - Fixed: The dashboard remains the same size no matter the screen used to display it.
 If the dashboard is bigger than the designated window, the dashboard will be scrollable.
-- Range: The dashboard scales between minimum and maximum sizes that you specify.
+- Range: The dashboard scales between a minimum and a maximum size that you specify.
-- **Automatic** - This is what I generally suggest since the dashboard will automatically resize to fit the screen it's display on.
+- **Automatic** - This is what I generally suggest since the dashboard will automatically resize to fit the screen it's displayed on.
 When using Automatic I also firmly suggest using a **Tiled** dashboard layout (explained below).

 <img src="imgs/dash_size1.png"  width = "85%" alt="404 image" />